durbank/ELA-model/Docs/Methods.md

 Detailed documentation on using the ELA model can also be found in the GitHub repository, as well as an example script demonstrating the model on four glacier test sites (see the Model Validation section for details).
 In brief, the ELA model function `ELA_calc.m` requires two dataset inputs (discrete estimates of bed topography and discrete estimates of glacier width, both measured downglacier along the centerline of the glacier valley) and the number of Monte Carlo simulations to perform.
 Approximately ten quasi-equally spaced points along the length of the glacier are often sufficient, though the optimum number depends on the length and complexity of the bed topography and glacier geometry.
-To avoid issues of model extrapolation, both the toe and the head of the glacier should be included in these measurements.
+To avoid issues of model extrapolation (and to automatically include the overall glacier length), both the toe and the head of the glacier should be included in these measurements.
 The ELA model input data should be provided as a MATLAB structure with four fields, as summarized in Table 1.
-The `format_inputs.m` function takes .csv files of glacier bed topography and glacier width measurements and creates a properly-formatted MATLAT structure to serve as input to the ELA model.
+The `format_inputs.m` function takes .csv files of glacier bed topography and glacier width measurements and creates a properly-formatted MATLAB structure to serve as input to the ELA model.

 Table: Required format for ELA model inputs